Costa Rica - Rainforest Expedition

 Please note that there is an additional cost for these programs.

 Accommodations: dormitories with mixed sex rooms.
-Accommodation is basic with only a few hours of generator electricity per day, cold running water for showers, and flush toilets.
+Accommodation is basic with only a few hours of generator electricity per day, cold running water for showers, and bucket flush toilets.

 Food: all food is provided, volunteers will take turns preparing meals and doing chores on the base.
 Meals are vegetarian and consist of rice, beans, pasta, fruits, vegetables, lentils, and chickpeas.